EliahKagan/codegraph/README.md

 extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter),
 then you can omit the `-d`.

-As for installing GraphViz, most systems' package managers will install it, and the package name is usually GraphViz.
+As for installing Graphviz, most systems' package managers will install it, and the package name is usually Graphviz.
 If you can't find it, look into what package provides the `dot` command.
-On Windows, if you want to install GraphViz via a package manager, you can use [`scoop`](https://scoop.sh/).
+On Windows, if you want to install Graphviz via a package manager, you can use [`scoop`](https://scoop.sh/).

 ## Usage